 Many people with good health insurance worried that their companies would cancel their existing plans.
 The Congressional Budget Office said that could happen to 3 million to 5 million employees.
 The Urban Institute estimated that 2.6 million people lost their individual plans.

 Why?
 Some companies find it cheaper to pay the penalties and allow their workers to get insurance on the exchanges.
 Most companies will keep offering health insurance as a benefit to attract the best workers.
 It's less expensive for them than offering higher wages.
 That's because health insurance isn't taxed.

-People Without Health Insurance - Open enrollment on the health care exchanges for 2019 will be from November 2018 to December 15, 2018.
-You may still be able to get short-term insurance after the enrollment period ends.
+People Without Health Insurance - Open enrollment on the health care exchanges is usually from November 1 to December 15 each year.
+If you miss the enrollment period, you may still be able to get short-term insurance.

 Obamacare prohibits insurance companies from denying coverage to anyone who has a pre-existing condition.

 Obamacare allows more people to get Medicaid.
 The eligible income is 138 percent of the federal poverty level.
 The exact income level varies by state.
 The federal government paid all the additional cost for the first three years.
 After that, the states pay 10 percent.
 Not all states expanded Medicaid, despite the federal subsidy.

 Most families that make too much to get Medicaid will still get help.
 They can get subsidies every month or even reduced copayments and deductibles.
 This eligible income is 400 percent of the poverty level, and it increases with inflation each year.